 In this article, our Las Vegas criminal defense attorneys discuss:

-- 1. What is “grand larceny of a motor vehicle” in Nevada?
+- 1. What is “grand larceny of a motor vehicle”?

-- 3. How can the charges get dismissed?
+- 3. How can my charges get dismissed?

 - 4. Are there immigration consequences?

-- 5. How soon can the criminal record get sealed?
+- 5. How soon can my criminal record get sealed?

 - 6. Related offenses

-1. What is “grand larceny of a motor vehicle” in Nevada?
+1. What is “grand larceny of a motor vehicle”?

-Nevada’s legal definition of grand larceny of a motor vehicle applies when a person deliberately steals and takes away a vehicle.1
+Nevada’s legal definition of grand larceny of a motor vehicle applies when you deliberately steal and take away a vehicle.1

 Typical auto theft scenarios include: